|

 lost with Brendan's departure.

-However, with Brendan, who had been
+However, without Brendan, who had been

 one the the biggest stars of the 60's showband era, the band found it